hphelion/documentation/commercial/GA1/commercial.update-101-prereqs.md

 	{
 	'directory': '/tmp/heat_templates',

-When extracting the update files, use the directroy set in `/etc/sherpa/sherpa.conf`.
+When locating the update files, use the directory set in `/etc/sherpa/sherpa.conf`.

 ## Gather information needed for update {#info}